pdxparrot/assets/SETUP.md

 * SpawnManager
   * Create an empty Prefab and add the SpawnManager component to it
   * Create a SpawnData in Data/Data and attach it to the manager
-    * Add a player spawn tag
+    * Add a 'player' spawn tag
 * TimeManager
   * Create an empty Prefab and add the TimeManager component to it
 * UIManager